gxcloud/typescript/README.md

 The register helper uses exactly this code suggestion.

 ## Limitations
-- Only ESM is supported at the moment.
-- When importing files, you have to specify the file name extension, otherwise the module cannot be resolved.
+- Only TypeScript is supported.
+If you have an import for a none ts file somewhere, it will crash.

 ## Thanks
 Thanks to Evan Wallace for creating and maintaining [esbuild](https://esbuild.github.io/).
 Without this sophisticated and extremly fast bundler, writing TypeScript would be a pain!